prof18/marcogomiero.com/content/posts/2021/kmp-fatframework-cocoa-release.md

 This is my first Gradle plugin and I’ve learned a lot during the process.
 If you notice a bug or something strange, feel free to [report it on GitHub](https://github.com/prof18/kmp-fatframework-cocoa/issues) or to contribute (contributions are always appreciated).

-And, if you have any suggestion or any kind of doubt, feel free to reach me out on Twitter [@marcoGomier](https://twitter.com/marcoGomier). or specify a tag to get the release version:
+And, if you have any suggestion or any kind of doubt, feel free to reach me out on Twitter [@marcoGomier](https://twitter.com/marcoGomier).